A more affordable

 Both the EpiPen auto-injectors and the authorized generic of Adrenaclick are approved by the Food and Drug Administration and contain the same active ingredient as other epinephrine auto-injector devices.
 In addition, the American Academy of Allergy, Asthma, and Immunology includes generic Adrenaclick among therapeutic options in an anaphylaxis emergency action plan2.

-How can a patient switch a prescription from EpiPen to the lowest-cost epinephrine auto-injector?
+How can a patient switch a prescription from EpiPen to a low-cost epinephrine auto-injector?

 First, the patient should speak with his or her prescriber about whether the authorized generic for Adrenaclick is a good fit for their specific medical needs.
 The prescriber can then write a prescription for an "epinephrine auto-injector" to ensure the lowest-cost product is filled.
 Patients who already have a prescription on file with CVS Pharmacy can ask their pharmacist to check with the prescriber about making the change.